CHIANG MAI TO THE GREAT WALL OF CHINA

 Despite its turbulent past, Dali remains remarkably well preserved.
 The old walled city is full of traditional Bai architecture, cobblestone streets, and a relaxed atmosphere that invites exploration.

-We stay overnight in the Old Quarter, with tomorrow’s short riding distance allowing for a later departure and plenty of time to enjoy Dali at your own pace.
+We stay overnight in the Old Quarter allowing for plenty of time to enjoy Dali at your own pace.
+Overnight Dali.

 Day 7 / Dali to Lijiang (China)